TanveerMittal/Feature_Type_Inference_Capstone/Random_Forest_Experiements/experiements/DescriptiveStatisticSubset-Data/README.md

   List: 6 <br />
   Not-Generalizable: 7 <br />
   Custom Object (or Context-Specific): 8

-* Metadata/ contains the record id and the source details of the raw CSV files.

-* Our-Base-Featurization-Split/ contains the additional features extracted from the base featurized files for the ML models

 * The raw data files that we used to create the base featurized files is available here for [download](https://drive.google.com/file/d/1ZPZY2wvDvsmnpQBABLz9ZyZRGvkEmo7B/view?usp=sharing).